..1 Winter solstice - First day of winter

 Apr 25, 2009

 The Messier Marathon was a success!
 The sky was clear, and the night was warm.
-I hooked up with a married couple and managed to observe 19 Messier objects.
+I hung out with a married couple and managed to observe 19 Messier objects.
 The Marathon took place at Spot Observatory, 50 miles west of Nashville.
 I thank Mark Manner for his hospitality!

 43 KEPLER SPACE TELESCOPE

 Mar 7, 2009

 The Kepler Space Telescope was launched.
 It will search for Earth-like planets in habitable zones of their parent stars.
 Not too hot, not too cold, capable of supporting water and possibly life.
 With billions of galaxies, it is almost inconceivable that there is not life out there somewhere.
 We do not know.
 UFO stories are bogus!
 We will not know there is extraterrestrial life until it is found and people accept it as common knowledge.

 Jul 6, 2008